 Purple loosestrife (Lythrum salicaria) is a perennial wetland herb that grows in sunny wetlands, ditches, around farm ponds and in other disturbed habitat.
 It is native to Europe and was accidentally introduced into North America in the mid-1800s.
 Because it has no natural enemies here, it has spread aggressively into wetlands throughout the northeast and the upper Midwest.
 In 1963 only two wild populations of purple loosestrife were known in Missouri.
-However by 1985 we had more than 40 wild populations.
+By 1985, however, we had more than 40 wild populations.

-Purple loosestrife is so aggressive that it crowds out the native plants that are used by wildlife for food and shelter.
-Purple loosestrife has almost no wildlife food and shelter value, and so where it invades, valuable wildlife habitat is destroyed.
-Once established it can destroy marshes and wet prairies and choke waterways.
+Purple loosestrife is aggressive and will crowd out native plants that are used by wildlife for food and shelter.
+Purple loosestrife has almost no value for wildlife food or shelter.
+Once established it can destroy marshes, wet prairies and clog up waterways.

-The photographs on this page show how to recognize the plant and how to distinguish it from other similar flowers.
-It now occurs primarily in the northeast quarter of the state, but might be found anywhere in Missouri.
-The brilliant purple spikes are showy from late June or early July through late August.
-Look for it in marshes, wet prairies, along streams, around farm ponds, and in moist fields, pastures and roadside ditches.
+Purple loosestrife now occurs primarily in the northern half of the state with higher concentrations along the Missouri and Mississippi Rivers.
+However, the plant can be found scattered anywhere throughout Missouri.
+The purple spikes are showy from late June or early July through late August.
+Look for it in marshes, wet prairies, along streams, around farm ponds, and in moist fields, pastures, and roadside ditches.

-Purple loosestrife spreads rapidly by the very numerous seeds (up to 300,000 per plant) produced annually.
+Purple loosestrife spreads rapidly by the very numerous seeds (300,000 per plant or more) produced annually.
+Prevention and early detection is key.
 For this reason it is very important to locate and eradicate the first plants to invade a wetland basin or habitat.
-An ounce of prevention is worth many, many pounds of cure later on.

 Small infestations of up to 100 plants are best eliminated by hand pulling.
 Pull all or as much as possible of the root system out.
 If the plants are simply broken off at the soil surface, the "root crown" will sprout new stems.
-Pull plants early in the flowering season if possible to avoid scattering seeds in the removal process.
+Pull plants before they flower if possible to avoid scattering seeds in the removal process.
 Remove all stems from the wetland area as discarded stems will sprout and create new plants.

 Clusters in excess of 100 plants, up to 3 acres, and plants too large to pull out, are best controlled by herbicides.
 Currently, loosestrife can be controlled with Roundup on terrestrial sites and Rodeo in wetlands and over water.
 These are U.S. Environmental Protection Agency registered herbicides that should be applied by licensed herbicide applicators following label instructions.